JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 # From device to acting on insights with the Azure IoT platform
 ## Receiving and handling telemetry in Azure

-This is an example of how uplink messages from The Things Network can be handled in Azure.
-In this workshop, we will pass telemetry from your device to Azure Functions. *Note: passing back commands to your device will be added after this workshop*
+This is an chapter on how uplink messages from UWP app can be handled in Azure.
+Here, we will pass telemetry from your device to Azure Functions. *Note: passing back commands to your device will come after this chapter*

 ![alt tag](img/arch/azure-telemetry-pipeline-uwp.png)

 Before connecting to Azure Functions, you will first add an Azure Stream Analytics job and Azure Event Hub.

+The Stream Analytics job can make decisions with a query based on the data coming in.
+The Event Hub is just a way to ship a large number of events within Azure.
+This Event Hub is especially designed for IoT, It can hold LARGE amount of events but still it is cheap in usage.

-The Azure Function will execute custom code in the Cloud, bases on certain telemetry.
+The Azure Function will execute custom code in the Cloud, based on certain telemetry coming from Stream analytics.
 We need Stream Analytics and the Event Hub to pass the telemetry to our function.

+*Breaking: Microsoft keeps adding new features to the Azure Platform.
+So StreamAnalytics is evolving too.
+[Recently](https://azure.microsoft.com/en-us/blog/new-in-stream-analytics-output-to-azure-functions-built-in-anomaly-detection-etc/), it has become possible to add Azure Functions directly as an output sink.
+This makes the extra step for the EventHub quite obsolete.
+In this workshop we still use the original way to communicate to make clear what's done 'under the hood'.  *

 *Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.
 Just try another unique name.*